The Liberties, Dublin: Christ Church Cathedral

 Christ Church is the seat (cathedral) of the Archbishop of Dublin in the Church of Ireland.
 Although it is also claimed by the Roman Catholic archbishops of Dublin, in practise it has been the cathedral of only the Church of Ireland's Archbishop of Dublin since the English Reformation.
 The cathedral was founded in c.
-1030 before the Normans rebuilt it in stone after their arrival into Ireland in 1169.
+1030 before the Normans rebuilt it in stone after they arrived in Ireland in 1169.